 DP requirements: 80% attendance at, and satisfactory participation in, seminars and the completion of the research papers and oral presentation.

 Assessment: The presentation of at least one seminar and one research paper.
 Marks given for the seminars and research paper comprise the entire mark for the course.

 PBL5820F THEORIES OF CRIME AND SOCIAL ORDER

-30 NOF credits at HEOSF level 9 Convener: Associate Professor J Berg
+Convener: Associate Professor J Berg